willwebberley/personal-website/src/pages/notes/2020-05-23-command-line-bookkeeping-acnh.md

 ## Conclusion

-I hope this has been a useful insight into how command-line accounting can work and how it might be beneficial when using it for managing your own real-world (or Animal Crossing!) finances.
+I hope this has been a useful insight into how command-line accounting can work and how it might be beneficial when using it for managing your own real-world (or non-real!) finances.

 Although there are definitely "wrong" ways to do bookkeeping, as long as you follow the basic principles then the way you keep your books is down to what works for you.
 If this is something you want to try yourself then, like a diet, it's important to find an approach that means you can stick to it - by choosing a set of accounts that gives enough detail without being too specific to manage, and by finding the right time balance spent in logging your transactions and reconciling against your real world accounts.